-- Turn the vehicle ignition key to the ACCESSORY position to release the locking steering wheel. - If possible, remove the high-voltage service disconnect. (refer to Page 9) - Follow the guidelines in the Wrecker Towing Manual. - Front Tow: Wheel Lift (FWD) - Rear Tow: Wheel Lift with Dolly (FWD) - Flatbed: FWD and AWD
+- Turn the vehicle ignition key to the ACCESSORY position to release the locked steering wheel. - If possible, remove the high-voltage service disconnect.
+For additional information, refer to page 8 in this manual. - Follow the guidelines in the Wrecker Towing Manual. - Front Tow: Wheel Lift (FWD) - Rear Tow: Wheel Lift with Dolly (FWD) - Flatbed: FWD and AWD